 Strategies for Children has led and supported efforts that resulted in:

-- Six consecutive years of post-recession state budget increases for early education and care,
+- Eight consecutive years of post-recession state budget increases for early education and care,

-- Massachusetts awarded $15 million federal Preschool Expansion Grant in December 2014, serving 850 4-year-olds annually in five cities.
-State-funded preschool planning grants have supported 18 communities' strategic plans since FY16.
+- Massachusetts awarded $15 million federal Preschool Expansion Grant (PEG) in December 2014.
+PEG program served 3,200 4-year-olds in five cities over a four-year period.